MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

    ```

    While the job runs, you can use the interactive session to run other
-   commands, including other background jobs.
-However, you must keep the
+   commands, including other jobs.
+However, you must keep the interactive
-   interactive session open until the job is completed.
-If you end the session,
+   session open until the job is completed.
+If you end the session, the job is
-   the job is interrupted, and the results are lost.
+   interrupted, and the results are lost.

 1. To find out if the job is complete, display the value of the `$job`
    variable, or use the `Get-Job` cmdlet to get the job.
 The following command